Virtual Riemann-Roch Theorems for Almost Perfect Obstruction Theories: Background on Equivariant Geometry and Riemann--Roch

-Throughout this section, $G$ denotes a linear algebraic group. $X$ will be a Deligne-Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism.
+Throughout this section, $G$ denotes a linear algebraic group. $X$ will be a Deligne--Mumford stack with an action of $G$, $Y$ is a smooth Artin stack of pure dimension with a $G$-action, and $f \colon X \to Y$ a $G$-equivariant morphism.
 For a detailed account of the foundations of group actions on stacks, we refer the reader to \cite{Romagny}.